 All area schools located in Area 1 are eligible to participate in this pilot, which include the following counties (McHenry, Lake, Kane, DuPage, Suburban Cook, Kendall, Grundy, and Will).

-How to search for Evergreen Treatment Clinicians
+How to start a referral for the Evergreen program

 ReferralGPS is utilizing grant funding to create access to mental health treatment for students with housing insecurity.
 Schools throughout the Chicagoland region are eligible to participate.
 Your participation as a clinician/practice is entirely voluntary and discretionary.
 Without notice, you or the program can decide to discontinue participation in the network.